TheRoks/therokscom/content/posts/2012/05/remove-table-from-web-part-zone-with-control-adapter/index.md

 title: "Remove Web Part Zone table with Control Adapter"
 path: "/remove-table-from-web-part-zone-with-control-adapter/"
 tags: ["SharePoint"]
-excerpt: "If you need to make a SharePoint site compliant and render pages without nested tables you will need to make use of a control adapter.
-They actually serve a purpose of providing a way of completely changing the rendering of a control based on the browser type of the client, which turns out to be useful in a number of situations."
+excerpt: "If you need to make a SharePoint site compliant and render pages without nested tables you will need to make use of a control adapter."
 created: 2012-05-13
 updated: 2012-05-13
 ---